8ta4/say/README.md

 > Which mic does this tool use by default?

-`say` defaults to your built-in microphone.
+`say` defaults to your built-in mic.

-> How does the intensity of sound change as the microphone is moved further away?
+> How does the intensity of sound change as the mic is moved further away?

 The sound intensity is inversely proportional to the square of the distance.